sodadata/docs/soda-cl/recon.md

 ![recon schema](/assets/images/recon-schema.png){:height="700px" width="700px"}

-A **reference reconciliation check** assesses whether all target values are present in the source.
-It does the same comparison as standard Reference checks but using a different mechanism to enable checking referential integrity across datasources.
+A **reference reconciliation check** verifies that all target values exist in the source.
+It performs the same comparison as a standard reference check but uses a different mechanism, allowing you to validate referential integrity across different data sources.

 ```yaml
 reconciliation Production: